cortexproject/cortex-helm-chart/README.md

 ### Key-Value store

-Cortex requires an externally provided key-value store, such as [etcd](https://etcd.io/) or [Consul](https://www.consul.io/).
+Cortex requires a Key-Value (KV) store to store the ring.
+It can use traditional KV stores like [Consul](https://www.consul.io/) or [etcd](https://etcd.io/), but it can also build its own KV store on top of memberlist library using a gossip algorithm.

+The recommended approach is to use the built-in memberlist as a KV store, where supported.

-Both services can be installed alongside Cortex, for example using helm charts available [here](https://github.com/bitnami/charts/tree/master/bitnami/etcd) and [here](https://github.com/helm/charts/tree/master/stable/consul).
+External KV stores can be installed alongside Cortex using their respective helm charts https://github.com/bitnami/charts/tree/master/bitnami/etcd and https://github.com/helm/charts/tree/master/stable/consul.

 ### Storage